From Bain, BCG, and McKinsey, we meet the Cambridge Judge alumni making the switch into consulting and propelling their careers forward with an MBA.

 Cuthbert and her team recommend MBA students fixed on the MBB route to enter the structured hiring programme, preparation for which starts even before they arrive in Cambridge in September; her team provide plenty of support over the pre-arrival period and in the first term for the crucial CV and covering letter writing and interview skills.

 “But it depends very much on how prepared students are.
 If they are not strong at cracking cases, if they are not feeling very confident, then we might suggest that they wait and look for the experienced hire roles, which typically come up later in the academic year.
 Especially as there is usually a freeze period before unsuccessful candidates can reapply.”

 Transitioning to a position at Bain

 Another Cambridge MBA alumnus, Bob Winslow (MBA 2021), has just started as a consultant at Bain & Company in London.
 “Going into my MBA, my aim was to transition to consulting.
 But with a degree in maths and architecture and then nine years at the start up Festicket, I had an odd background.
-And I got no offers from the first round – not even invites for interview!”
+It took a while to understand how to communicate that background in my CV and job applications.”

 Bob was undeterred, “You have to go into it with your eyes open and understand the whole process may be more challenging for you.
 Always be ready to hop up to the top tier, but at the same time recognise you may be in a different race from your peers.”

 He credits his classmates with getting him to where he wanted to be.
 “What helped most during the MBA, aside from the education, was having a group of people around me who were all working for the same thing.
 There was lots of help on case practice.
-And my peers often had so much more knowledge of the intricacies of consulting than me!”
+And my peers often had excellent knowledge of the intricacies of consulting that I could learn from.”

 McKinsey bound with a sustainability focus